mitattt/contentmania-tt/README.md

 To start the React Native development server and run the application, use the following commands:

 - For Android:
-  You need to open 2 termimals.
+  You need to open 2 terminals.
   In the first paste this command
   ```bash
   npm start